 What's The Bottom Line On UV Light Killing Mold?

-I don't think it can be disputed that UV light is highly effective in killing and controlling mold in an HVAC system.
-Hospitals have been using germicidal UV light for many years now, and I'm sure UV will continue to be used to sterilize a variety of objects.
+Hospitals, food processing centers, and water treatment facilities have been using germicidal UV light for years, and I'm sure UV will continue to be used to sterilize a variety of objects.